Using Écluse: the operator manual

 Écluse sits between your build (developer machine or CI) and the

-upstream registry, and applies a deny-by-default policy before any
+upstream registry and applies a deny-by-default policy before any

 package reaches a build.
 It reads through a private upstream first,

-engine is ecosystem-agnostic, with PyPI and RubyGems on the roadmap.
-The
+ecosystem-agnostic, with PyPI on the roadmap.
+The design is in docs/architecture.md.

 Deployment model